How To Clean Copper Products

 FAQ – Cleaning Copper Products

 Copper is valued for strength, malleability, ductility, and ability to conduct electricity and heat.
 It is also non-magnetic, resists wear, and in some atmospheres can form a green patina which is attractive and helps to make it resistant to further corrosion.
-Copper is used to coat the bottoms of steel pans to improve heat conduction, for decorative items, and in a few other cookware applications.
+Copper is used to coat the bottoms of steel pans to improve heat conduction, for decorative items, copper jewellery, and in a few other cookware applications.
 It is also used for electrical wiring, plumbing pipes, and many uses in appliances.
+So let’s discuss how to clean copper.

-Copper Pots: To remove light tarnish from copper pots, rub with lemon halves dipped in salt.
+To remove light tarnish and clean copper pans and copper pots, rub with lemon halves dipped in salt.

 Ideally you should clean copper bottoms after each use, even though the tarnish does not affect cooking results or the pan’s efficiency.
 Do not use an abrasive cleaner or steel wool to clean copper bottoms.